Employment law – Redundancy

 3. you had to have acted unreasonably in refusing to comply with the relocation instruction.

 Your employer may also come unstuck if the mobility clause is drafted to widely, such as a requirement that you move to any office in the UK or overseas.
 This may mean that your employer could not rely on the mobility clause to defeat a redundancy entitlement.

 What happens when your employer advertises your role abroad?

-If your employer makes you redundant on the basis that your role no longer exists but they then advertise the same (or a similar) role in a different country, you could have a claim for unfair dismissal, because your role has not disappeared.
-You may also be able to argue that this is a “suitable alternative role” and therefore one for which you should have been considered.
+If your employer makes you redundant on the basis that your role no longer exists but they then advertise the same (or a similar) role in a different country, you may also be able to argue that this is a “suitable alternative role” and therefore one for which you should have been considered.

 However, if your employer could demonstrate a genuine belief that the role was not suitable for you, they could argue that it was not something which they were required to offer to you.
 For example, if your employer advertised your role in Germany, there could be a requirement that you need to be able to speak German to perform this role.
 If you could not speak German, this would not be a suitable alternative role.
 Your employer may also be able to use relocation costs and potential jurisdictional issues as a reason not to offer you this role.

 This can be a grey area, and will turn on the individual facts of each case.